WebberZone/contextual-related-posts/readme.txt

 == Frequently Asked Questions ==

+Check out the [FAQ on the plugin page](https://wordpress.org/plugins/contextual-related-posts/faq/) or the [Knowledge Base](https://webberzone.com/support/product/contextual-related-posts/).

-Visit the Contextual Related Posts [Knowledge Base](https://webberzone.com/support/knowledgebase/category/contextual-related-posts/) for FAQs.
-If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/contextual-related-posts).
+If your question isn't listed there, please create a new post at the [WordPress.org support forum](https://wordpress.org/support/plugin/contextual-related-posts).
 It is the fastest way to get support as I monitor the forums regularly.

+Support for products sold and distributed by WebberZone is only available for those who have an active, paid extension license.
+You can [access our support form here](https://webberzone.com/request-support/).

 = How can I customise the output? =

 Contextual Related Posts is highly customizable.
 There are several configurable options in the Settings page and you can use CSS to customize the outputs.
 Learn more by reading [this article](https://webberzone.com/support/knowledgebase/customising-the-output-of-contextual-related-posts/).

+= Shortcodes =

+You can insert the related posts anywhere in your post using the `[crp]` shortcode.
+View [this article in the knowledge base](https://webberzone.com/support/knowledgebase/contextual-related-posts-shortcode/) for more details.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/contextual-related-posts)

 = How does the plugin select thumbnails? =